webgpu/webgpufundamentals/webgpu/lessons/webgpu-uniforms.md

 the aspect of the canvas and we won't know the aspect of the canvas until render time.

-At render time we'll update all of the buffers with the correct aspect adjusted scale.
+At render time, we'll update all of the buffers with the correct aspect-adjusted scale.

 ```js